 The project must undergo further proof of operation from normal operations.
 (Additionality) by using the "Proof of Operations Guidelines in addition to normal operations (Additionality) under the Thailand Voluntary Emission Reduction Program (T-VER)" as prescribed by TGO.
-Including project participants using battery electric vehicles that are subsidized by government measures to support the use of electric vehicles.
+Including project participants using BEVs that are subsidized by government measures to support the use of electric vehicles.
 Additional financial proof of operations must be established.
-All direct and indirect contributions, such as direct subsidies and tax breaks, are taken into account.
-Including project participants using battery electric vehicles that are subsidized by government measures to support the use of electric vehicles.
+All direct and indirect contributions, such as direct subsidies and tax breaks, are accounted.
+Including project participants using BEVs that are subsidized by government measures to support the use of electric vehicles.
 Additional financial proof of operations must be established.
-All direct and indirect contributions, such as direct subsidies and tax breaks, are taken into account.
+All direct and indirect contributions, such as direct subsidies and tax breaks, are considered.